 - Contact lenses

-How to File a Product Liability Claim in North Carolina
+Filing a Product Liability Claim in North Carolina

-Proving a Defective Medical Device Claim
+Proving a Defective Device Claim

 How a Product Liability Lawyer Can Help

-- Interviewing witnesses to corroborate your story
+- Interviewing witnesses

-- Negotiating with insurance companies on your behalf
+- Negotiating with insurance companies

-- Representing you in court if the case goes to trial
+- Representing you in court if needed

-- Lost wages and earning capacity if your injury prevents you from working
+- Lost income and reduced earning capacity

-Contact a North Carolina Product Liability Attorney Now
+Contact a North Carolina Product Liability Attorney

 If you have suffered a defective medical device injury in North Carolina, contact Hardison & Cochran today to help you pursue compensation.
 Our team can help you understand your rights and handle the process of filing your product liability claim.
 Reach out to us now for a free initial consultation, and let’s work together to demand the compensation and accountability you deserve.